Courses in Theatre Arts

 An introductory class into the various styles of dance within musical theatre.
 Basic ballet, jazz, tap and modern dance techniques will be explored as well as distinct styles of contemporary choreographers who have heavily influenced American musical theatre.
 Emphasis is on body awareness, physical coordination and a heightened sense of performance through dance.

 Prerequisite: Sophomore standing

-Students will examine a selection of well-known plays, classical and contemporary music, as well as selections from the modern performing arts that are topical and relevant.
-Through analysis and critique, the students will look at these works from both secular and Christian world views.
-Class will include in-depth discussions of religious themes presented in the works and the place of the Christian artist in the secular world of the performing arts.
+Students will examine a selection of plays, music, films, and other selections from modern performing arts that are topical and relevant.
+Through analysis and critique, students will study these works from both secular and Christian worldviews, discussing the religious themes presented in the works as well as the intersection of Christianity and the performing arts.

-A study of the procedures, practices and problems of directing dramatic productions.
-Emphasis is given to script analysis and theory.
-Each student will experience process of preparing to direct a full-length production and will gain practical experience directing in-class scenes.
+A study of the procedures, practices, and problems of directing theatrical productions.
+Emphasis is given to script analysis and modern directing methods.
+Each student will experience the process of preparing to direct a full-length production and will gain practical experience directing scenes.

 An intermediate course in drafting for the stage (scenery, lighting and sound plots).
 Focus is on the development and creation of industry standard drafting documents for the purpose of communicating design ideas to technical and creative collaborators.

 An introduction to the study of the vocal mechanism as it relates to dramatic text.
 Topics include the International Phonetic Alphabet, phrasing, stress, rhythm, intensity and attention to individual speech problems pertaining to the development and exploration of the stage-speaking voice for clear and effective communication.
 Dialects are also explored in class through monologue and scene work.

 This course is an introduction to the skills essential for today's musical theatre performer.
 Topics such as song preparation, dance/movement, ensemble and duet work, musicality and acting the lyric will be covered.
 The semester will conclude with a public performance of music and scenes.